HedvigInsurance/android/README.md

 Generated from `./gradlew :generateProjectDependencyGraph`*\
 *Note that this requires `dot` from graphviz to be on your path.
 Run `brew install graphviz`

+## Renovate

+`renovate.json` is a file which Renovate looks at in order to be able to suggest upgrading private artifacts to their latest version.
+The `username` used in there is the result of passing our jitpack username (from 1Password) through Renovate's [website](https://app.renovatebot.com/encrypt) to get the hashed version of it.